Mother Gothel: Tangled

 Mother Gothel appears in Tangled (2010).
 For hundreds of years, Gothel hoarded the rejuvenation powers of a magical golden flower to remain young and beautiful, while keeping the flower's existence a secret from the rest of the world.
 However, when the pregnant Queen of Corona falls fatally ill, the flower is desperately retrieved and fed to her, healing her and in turn inadvertently stripping Gothel of her access to the only thing keeping her alive.
 The King and Queen's newborn daughter Rapunzel is gifted with the flower's abilities, which manifest via her golden hair when a special song is sung.
 Gothel cuts the baby's hair in an attempt to use it for her own needs, but kidnaps Rapunzel when she discovers that the hair turns brown and powerless once cut.
 She then raises Rapunzel as her daughter in an isolated tower for eighteen years.

 As her eighteenth birthday approaches, Rapunzel wishes to leave the tower to view the "floating lights", lanterns released annually by the King and Queen in remembrance of their lost daughter.
 Gothel forbids this, but agrees to Rapunzel's request to take a three-day journey to retrieve art supplies for Rapunzel's birthday.
 Her absence gives Rapunzel enough time to escape the tower, aided by a wanted thief named Flynn Rider.
 Gothel quickly realizes Rapunzel has gone missing, and begins pursuing Rapunzel and Flynn.

 Enlisting the help of the Stabbington brothers, a duo of thieves who were once betrayed by Flynn, Gothel offers them both revenge on Flynn Rider and the use of Rapunzel's gift once they agree to help her find them, not intending to keep the latter part of her promise as she wants Rapunzel for herself.
 When her initial attempt to convince Rapunzel to return home with her fails, Gothel tricks the brothers into immobilizing Flynn and leaving him to be captured by the royal guard.
 She stages a rescue by knocking the brothers unconscious when they attempt to kidnap Rapunzel.

 Convincing Rapunzel that Flynn has betrayed her, they return to the tower.
 As Flynn escapes from the dungeon, Rapunzel suddenly realizes her true identity and rebels against Gothel, only to be chained and gagged.
 Gothel fatally stabs Flynn upon his arrival and attempts to leave with Rapunzel, who offers to go willingly with her if she can heal Flynn.
 Gothel reluctantly releases her.
 However, Flynn unexpectedly cuts Rapunzel's hair, causing it to lose its magic and turn brown.
 Failing to salvage the hair, Gothel falls from the tower's window and disintegrates into dust.
-Flynn succumbs to his wound and dies in Rapunzel's arms, but is miraculously returned to life by Rapunzel's tears, and she is finally reunited with her biological parents.
+Flynn succumbs to his wound and dies in Rapunzel's arms, but is miraculously resurrected by Rapunzel's tear, and she is finally reunited with her biological parents.